History of children in the military: Iraq

 The government of Saddam Hussein maintained 'boot camps' of civilian youths between the ages of 12 and 17 that involved small arms training and Ba'athist political indoctrination.
 Iraqi opposition sources and the US State Department reported that children who refused faced punishment.
 The state incorporated male children as young as ten into the Futuwah and Ashbal Saddam youth movements and then subjected them to military training, sometimes for 14 hours a day.
 P. W. Singer has compared the groups to the Hitler Jugend.
 In the Gulf War 12-year-old boys fought for the Iraqis.
 Children also participated in the Iran–Iraq War.

 In the 2003 invasion of Iraq, US forces fought children at Nasariya, Karbala, and Kirkuk, and the US sent captured child combatants to Abu Ghraib prison.
 In 2009 a UN report on the post-war Iraqi occupation stated that the Iraqi insurgency had used children as combatants; it noted, for example, a suicide attack against Kirkuk's police commander by a boy aged between 10 and 13.

 Israel and Palestine

 School photo of Nissim Gini (19381948).
 Until recently it was the only photo of him.

 The youngest fallen soldier from the Israel Defense Forces (IDF) was ten-year-old Nissim Gini (נסים גיני, 1938-1948).

+He was killed defending the Old City of Jerusalem, in present-day East Jerusalem.

-He and 7 other combatants were buried in a mass grave by a local Palestinian after the area was surrendered to Jordanian forces during the 1948 Palestine war.
-After the Six-Day War the Palestinian pointed out the grave and his body was identified by the presence of his baby teeth.
-He and the other 7 were reburied together at the Mount of Olives, their graves show the IDF insignia.
+He and 7 other combatants were buried in a mass grave by a local Palestinian man, after the area was surrendered to Jordanian forces during the 1948 Palestine war.
+Then in 1967, after the Six-Day War, the Palestinian man who buried the fallen soldiers showed Israelis where to find the mass grave.
+The boy's body was identified by the presence of his baby teeth.
+The boy and the 7 older soldiers were reburied together at the Mount of Olives, their graves all show the IDF insignia.